Skip to Content

 Consequently, solving hyperactivity in German Shepherds entails countering self-stimulation with external stimulation.
 You’ll need to keep your GSD more physically and mentally stimulated to deter him from finding ways of staying active.

 As often repeated, the test for ADHD is to give your German Shepherd a prescribed stimulant in a controlled clinical situation and then observe the change in its respiratory rate, heart rate, and behavior.
-The levels for these markers will reduce in dogs with ADHD.
+The levels for these markers will be reduced in dogs with ADHD.

-It is important to work with your GSD’s vet to diagnose your dog for ADHD and follow any recommended training or medical interventions.
-Avoid self-diagnosing your dog, and especially self-made remedies.
+It is essential to work with your GSD’s vet to diagnose your dog for ADHD and follow any recommended training or medical interventions.
+Avoid self-diagnosing your dog, especially with self-made remedies.

 Barking is a typical communication behavior in dogs, and German Shepherds are known to be naturally vocal.
 Nonetheless, when barking becomes excessive, it can become a nuisance for both the owner and the neighborhood.